InvisibleX90/CheckList/README.md

 # ToDoList

-Just a simple ToDo List using django
+Just a simple ToDo List using django with user login